Scalp Psoriasis Treatment UK: Causes, Types, Triggers and Your Options

 - Skin trauma (Köbner phenomenon) — new plaques can develop at sites of scratching, cuts, or other skin injury

-- Alcohol — excessive alcohol consumption is associated with more severe psoriasis and may reduce treatment effectiveness
+- Alcohol — excessive consumption is associated with more severe psoriasis and may reduce treatment effectiveness

 - Smoking — a significant risk factor for more severe disease and poor treatment response